EduardR02/Solar-System-VR/README.md

 - Projected player path line
 - VR cam with interactors
 - Particles as "booster exhaust"
-- New planets that look differents
+- New planets that look different